Lorac/Lorac/README.md

 -->
 Here are some ideas to get you started:

 - 🔭 I’m currently working with ...
-Robots!
+Ultrasounds!
 - 🌱 I’m currently learning ...
-Robotics
+Metaprogramming
 - 👯 I’m looking to collaborate on ...
 Qt projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...